There are two ways to access the AVD Remote desktop and remote app you published. In this post, we will discuss both options in detail.

 AVD Remote Desktop Client (Windows Devices)

-The second option to connect to WVD remote desktop resources is to download and install the WVD Remote Desktop client.
+The second option to connect to AVD remote desktop resources is downloading and installing the AVD Remote Desktop client.
 This client is available only for Windows devices.

 Features of Update Microsoft Remote Client for AVD